Ethanol and Corn Industries Challenge EPA Advisory Board’s Draft Report on Climate Benefits

 Geoff Cooper, CEO of the Renewable Fuels Association, vehemently disagreed with the draft report's findings.
 He cited conducted by the Department of Energy's Argonne National Laboratory, which indicated that ethanol produces emissions that are 44% lower than those of gasoline.
 Cooper urged the SAB to undertake a more comprehensive and inclusive examination of the issue.

-Chris Bliley, senior vice president of regulatory affairs at Growth Energy, a biofuels lobby group, criticized the draft report, characterizing it as selectively choosing data from a handful of critics of ethanol.
+Chris Bliley, senior vice president of regulatory affairs at Growth Energy, a lobby group, criticized the draft report, characterizing it as selectively choosing data from a handful of critics of ethanol.

 Neil Caskey, CEO of the National Corn Growers Association, asserted that the scientific consensus firmly supports ethanol's climate benefits over gasoline.